 Our hike was up and around Darwin Lake.
 We were fortunate to have great weather.
 Even though the scenic views were beautiful on their own merit, we enjoyed even more our intermittent break points where our guide would explain the history and details of what we were looking at.

 Day 10 – Santiago Island – Salt Mines, Egas Port & Sullivan Bay

 Our afternoon hike over the lava fields was a gorgeous art museum of patterns and sculpture that the lava had created.
 A very challenging hike as every step is different, and lava is not very forgiving when you error.
 We even found our friends the sea lions where the lava meets the ocean, where many caves and gorges were carved along its edge.

 Day 11 – Santa Cruz Island – El Chato Reserve & Off to Guayaquil

 We fondly said goodbye to the Coral I and II and took one last land tour on our way to the airport.
 El Chato reserve is where we saw more of the famous huge Galapagos tortoises basking in the muddy pools and grasslands.
 It was a bit of a damp muddy hike through the trails, but they provided the rubber boots!

 As we boarded the boat shuttle to the airport, the Galapagos gave us one last “fireworks finale” with hundreds of blue footed boobies continuously performing synchronized “dive bombing” into the bay for their dinner (see video).

 This Travel Journal submitted by Perry Ross details his Galapagos Travel Package, Otavalo Escape and Coral Galapagos Cruises‘ with AdventureSmith Explorations.
-View our curated lists of Galapagos family cruises and Galapagos charter cruises to learn more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+View our curated lists of Galapagos family cruises & tours and Galapagos charter cruises to learn more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875